- Dates: June - September*

 Spokane - Coeur d'Alene, Idaho on the Centennial Trail, 37 miles.
 Enjoy the Centennial Trail, as you pedal on excellent paved trails along the Spokane River, across the Washington/Idaho border, and into the beautiful lakeside town of Coeur d'Alene.

-Coeur d'Alene – Morning ride to Higgins Point Park, round tour 16 miles.
+Coeur d'Alene – Morning ride to Higgins Point Park, round trip 16 miles.
 This section of the Centennial Trail takes you along the shore of Lake Coeur d'Alene.
 In the afternoon enjoy an optional kayak tour on Lake Coeur d'Alene, or enjoy the town on your own.

 Transfer to Plummer, Idaho and ride to Harrison, 16 miles.
 ROW Adventure Center provides a transfer to Plummer, Idaho, the westernmost access point to the Trail of The Coeur d'Alenes.
 Tonight you stay in the lakeside hamlet of Harrison, ID.